Musk outlines Tesla's recession playbook: claw back costs

 "Price really matters.
 I think there's just a vast number of people that want to buy a Tesla but can't afford it," Musk said.

-(Reporting by Kevin Krolicki in Singapore and Abhirup Roy in San Francisco; Additional reporting by Norihiko Shirouzu in Beijing; Editing by Kenneth Maxwell)
+(Reporting by Kevin Krolicki in Singapore and Abhirup Roy in San Francisco; Additional reporting by Norihiko Shirouzu in Beijing, Eva Mathews in Bengaluru; Editing by Kenneth Maxwell)

 ((kevin.krolicki@thomsonreuters.com; +813 6441 1800; Reuters Messaging: kevin.krolicki.thomsonreuters.com@reuters.net))